The Growing Child: Teenager (13 to 18 Years)

 produces long, soft hair that is only in a small area around the genitals.
 This hair

 goes up the stomach.

-What does my adolescent understand?
+What does my teen understand?

-make plans and set long-term goals.
+Over time they can make plans and set long-term goals.
 Each child may progress at

 a different rate and may have a different view of the world.
-In general, the following are some of the
+In general, these are

 Develops the ability to think abstractly